 Researchers must register and agree to copyright and privacy laws before using this collection.

-This collection is unprocessed which means that materials are in the same state we received them and have not been reviewed by archives staff for content or condition.
+This collection is minimally processed which means that materials are in the same order as when we received them and have been inventoried at the box and/or folder level.
+However, the materials may need further review by archives staff for content or condition.

 Photocopies or digital surrogates may be provided in accordance with Special Collections and University Archives duplication policy.